 In addition, ExpressVPN also offers excellent security features such as split-tunneling, and internet kill switch to give our Thailand readers that extra bit of privacy.
 With a stringent zero-log policy, you can rest assured that the government won’t be able to snoop in on you even if they want to.

-> You can subscribe to ExpressVPN for $6.67/mo with the 30-days refund policy.
+You can subscribe to ExpressVPN for $6.67/mo (Save 49% and get 3 extra months FREE with 12-month plan) with the 30-days refund policy.
 With this much to offer, ExpressVPN is definitely the best VPN for Thailand.

-> To know more about this service, read our ExpressVPN review.
+To know more about this service, read our ExpressVPN review.

 Surfshark is a budget-friendly VPN for Thailand available at $2.30/mo (82% Off on 2 Years + 2 Months Free Plan) with 30-days money-back guarantee.
 I’d recommend Surfshark as the best Thailand VPN for those seeking an affordable solution.

 Surfshark offers 3200+ servers in 65 countries, including servers in Bangkok.
 Surfshark’s Bangkok server will help you unblock Amarin TV, Channel 7 HD, Thairath TV, and many more if you’re living outside Thailand.